frs16/SensingIOT/README.md

 ## Coursework 1: Sensing

-The `Data Collection/` directory contains all the data collected as part of Coursework 1.
+The `Data collection/` directory contains all the data collected as part of Coursework 1.
 This includes the Google Sheet and the CSVs.
-The `RaspPi/` directory contains the files run on the Raspberry Pi.
+The `RaspPi files/` directory contains the files run on the Raspberry Pi.

 ## Coursework 2: Internet of Things